-Our initial goal was to program a model, where it was possible to attain the tiles up to 215.
+Our initial goal was to program an agent, where it was possible to attain the tiles up to 215.
 However, due to missing disk memory and computing power of our machines it wasn’t possible.
 Therefore, we lowered the highest attainable tile to 28, which is equal to 256.
-We wanted to store the whole space of states in a text file, but the file, where we saved our data, was bigger than 40 GB!
+We wanted to store the whole space of possible states in a text file, but the file, where we saved our data, was bigger than 40 GB before running any computation on it!
 As mentioned before, in the original version of 2048, it is possible to attain higher number than 2048.
 As a template we have used a tutorial from the youtuber Machine Learning with Phil (Machine Learning with Phil (2019b)).
 He has created a SARSA model for the game carpole-v0, which is also set in an open AI gym environment.
 We adjusted his code to our environment, which was in our view more complex than his environment.
-We have also added a get_max () function and some plots, so the analysis of the results can be more profound.
+We have also added a get_max () function and some plots, so the analysis of the results can be visualized and more meaningful results presented.
+In the end, the code is virtually the same for SARSA and Q-Learning, apart from the expectations upon which the updates happens.

 Compared to the version of Phil, we dynamically updated our q-table.
 We started to generate the whole Q-table at the beginning too, but we never managed to fully create it.
-Therefore, we started to create a list of all possible states and a Q-table dynamically.
-The SARSA model uses the choseandcheck function too, which checks if the model gets stuck somewhere.
-In order to make the models SARSA and Q-Learning more comparable, we used the identical hyperparameters and the same size of batches, goals and episode to run the tests.
+Therefore, we started to create a list of all possible states and a Q-table dynamically, by adding states as they were first observed.
+The SARSA agents use the choseandcheck function too, to check for loops.
+In order to make the results from SARSA and Q-Learning testing more comparable, we used the identical hyperparameters and the same size of batches, goals and episodes as in the prior test series.

-1.3.1 First pre-test-run
+1.3.1 Pre-test runs

-Similar to the Q learning model, we first started with an alpha of 0.2, a gamma of 0.99 and an epsilon, from 1 to 0.0002.
+As in the Q learning model, we first started with an alpha of 0.2, a gamma of 0.99 and an epsilon, from 1 to 0.0002.
 The goal was still to attain 256.
 Comparing with the Q-Learning model, it can be concluded that, there is a positive correlation between the batches and winning statistics too, like in the Q learning model.
 Therefore, the model was improving from game to game.
 It never reached values above 256, however the next step of our model testing would consist of increasing the goal to 512.